 URL structures are not the only differences between relative URLs VS absolute URLs.
 A URL containing the entire protocol, domain name, domain extension, path, query parameter, search string, and fragment is known as an absolute URL.

 Root-relative or protocol-relative URLs are examples of relative URLs.
-The benefits of using absolute and relative URLs vary depending on the context.
+The benefits of using absolute and relative URLs vary depending on the context as well as domain types.
 For instance, using “protocol-relative URLs” is bad for online security but using “absolute URLs” is preferable for technical SEO needs.

 We’ll go through the absolute and relative URL variations in this post, which focuses on their variances while also describing their benefits and drawbacks from the perspectives of SEO, search engines, and URL structures.